On nondegeneracy conditions for the Levi map in higher codimension: a survey: Abstract

 \section{Abstract}

-We compare various definitions of nondegeneracy for real submanifolds of higher codimension in $\C^N$, and explain why the definition introduced by Beloshapka seems the most relevant for us for finite jet determination problems.
+We compare various definitions of nondegeneracy of the Levi map for real submanifolds of higher codimension in $\C^N$ and discuss the generalization to higher codimension of the $2$-jet determination for biholomorphisms in the hypersurface case proved by Chern and Moser in \cite{CM}.